 6. Midnight Sun

-It occurs in the summertime in the areas north of the Arctic Circle , where natural sunlight illuminates the sky and never leaves the horizon.
+The phenomenon of the Midnight Sun occurs in the summertime in the areas north of the Arctic Circle , where natural sunlight illuminates the sky and never leaves the horizon.
 In Tromsø and the Northern parts of Norway, the sun does not set for about six months, giving a pleasant contrast to the rather dark winters.

 After witnessing nature and attractions like this, you may never want to leave this Arctic region.
 However, you will need a place to sleep after a long day of lasting impressions.
 Stay at Radisson Blu Hotel, Tromsø for easy access to all of these natural wonders, in addition to a superb downtown location.